radondb/radondb-clickhouse-operator/docs/custom_resource_explained.md

 `.spec.configuration` section represents sources for ClickHouse configuration files.
 Be it users, remote servers and etc configuration files.

 ## .spec.configuration.zookeeper
+If you want to use your own manually deployed zookeeper, take the following configuration:
 ```yaml
     zookeeper:
       nodes: